xx014939/nft-teleporter-opengrant/README.md

 # NFT Teleporter

 NFT Teleporter is a no code web application which allows users to create NFT's and NFT collections without writing a single line of code.
 Users can customise their collections smart contract, attributes and meta data rarity without ever needing to hire a developer.
-They can deploy their collection on the Solana test net or main net as well as other blockchains if they so choose, as well as list their collections for sale in popular marketplaces all with the click of a button.
+They can deploy their collection on the Solana/Ethereum test net or main net as well as other blockchains if they so choose, as well as list their collections for sale in popular marketplaces all with the click of a button.

 In addition to this, we offer users the ability to not just create NFT collections with their art work, but also teleport that artwork into the Metaverse with pre-made